rajesh-s/mlsys-allreduce/README.md

 -   Summarize your observations for Task 2, 3, 4 in a report up to 3 pages in length.
 You can use additional pages for tables, figures or any other supporting data.
 -   At the end of the report, please include a short section on contributions from each student in the group.
 -   Create a zip file with both of the above and upload to Canvas.

+## Setup

+- Install the pytorch packages that he mentioned on all nodes
+- Able to ssh from node0 to all other nodes
+- Generated keys on all the nodes and added the public keys to authorized_keys on all nodes.
+This means we should be able to ssh from one node to any other node
+- main.py should be present on all nodes